 We seek for our children a life that allows them to make CHOICES, live as independently as possible, have access to all aspects of the community, including schooling, housing, employment, public service and leisure.
 Our goal is for them to be UNDERSTOOD and ACCEPTED as another facet in the tapestry of society and become its VALUED participating members.

-FAP strives to reach this goal by raising awareness of the services and supported living arrangements that autistic adults need, and searching for help within public and private organizations
+FAP strives to reach this goal by raising awareness of the services and supported living arrangements that autistic adults need, and searching for help within public and private organizations.

 FAP has advanced the cause of adults with autism in a number of ways.

-FAP-Friends of Autistic People is a 501(c)(3) advocacy organization dedicated to raising awareness of services and supported living arrangements needed for improving the lives of children and adults across the entire spectrum from Autism, from the non-verbal to those with to Asperger’s syndrome.
+FAP-Friends of Autistic People is a 501(c)(3) advocacy organization dedicated to raising awareness of services and supported living arrangements needed for improving the lives of children and adults across the entire Autism Spectrum from Autism, from the non-verbal to those with to Asperger’s syndrome.
 We raise awareness, educate, and inform the public, parents, legislators, and the business world about autism.
 We conduct email alerts, telephone referrals, presentations by globally known autism professionals and advocate for life span supports with State and Federal Legislators.
-We run a new Moms’/Dads’ support/ networking group through which we want to bring hope to parents who struggle with the effects of this disorder, and we hold workshops about four times a year.
+We run a new Moms’/Dads’ support/networking group through which we want to bring hope to parents who struggle with the effects of this disorder, and we hold workshops about four times a year.

-Heralding the future Community of Homesteads, FAP created the Music Therapy Clinic, where we provide full or partial funding scholarship of Music based Autism Therapy for children or adults with autism from economically struggling families.
-Music therapy is a scientific autism treatment therapy which helps individuals with autism reach their developmental milestones.
+Heralding the future Community of Homesteads, FAP created the Music Therapy Clinic, where we provide full or partial funding of Music based Autism Therapy for children or adults with autism from economically struggling families.
+Music therapy is a scientific autism treatment therapy, which helps individuals with autism reach their developmental milestones.

 Excerpt from a Greenwich Post article by Sara Poirier, Assistant Editor Sept 19 2007